 There are some things to do before you go out.
 For example, be sure to have all necessary maintenance and service work done.
-Check to make sure all underbody shields, if equipped, are properly attached.
+Check to make sure all underbody shields, if the vehicle has them, are properly attached.

 Be sure you read all the information about your four-wheel-drive vehicle in this manual.